jasper-gordon/Poetry_Generator/README.md

 Date: 11/8/2020

 Project Description:
-    The goal of this project was to create a poetry generator that utilized presidential speeches, in this case innaugral addresses and state of the union speeches, as inspriation for an n-gram system of language generation in the form of poetry.
-On the most braod level, the system works by breaking down the speeches using NLTK to build n-gram-utuilizng text generation systems.
+    The goal of this project was to use n-gram to create poetry, in this case using a presidential tone by relying on a sampling of innuaural addresses from past US presidents.
+Simply put, the system works by breaking down the sample speeches using NLTK to build n-gram-utuilizng text generation systems.
 These systems then generate text into a given poetic format partially chosen by the user.
-The user can control (within some limits) the number of wors per line, and number of lines per poem.
+The user can control (within some limits) the number of words per line, and the number of lines per poem.
 Addiitonally, the user chooses a single word to base the poem on, and that word appears at the beggining of the poem.
-In theory every two lines of the poems should rhyme as cuplets, although it is often depednent on the input givne to the system.
-When run, the system generates numerous different poems based on the given subject input, and then returns what it evaluates as the best poem, which is defined as the poem that most frequently rhymes while also maintaing the syntatical structure provided by the n-gram probabilities.
+In theory, every two lines of the poems should rhyme as cuplets, although it is often depednent on the input given to the system.
+When run, the system generates numerous different poems based on the given subject input, and then returns what it evaluates as the "best" poem, defined here as the poem with the most consistent rhyming and which also maintains the syntatical structure provided by the n-gram probabilities.

 Challenges: